RaghavSrivastava25/Mediqwik/README.md

 1. **Completeness**: Does it meet all project requirements?
 2. **Functionality**: Do all features work as intended?
-3. **Design Consistency**: The final design must closely match the provided screen recording.
+3. **Design Consistency**: The final design must closely match the provided description.

 ---